The two out of three property in ind-categories and a convenient model category of spaces: Introduction

+The main result in \cite{BaSc1} is that a pro-admissible weak fibration category $\cC$ induces in a natural way a model structure on $\Pro(\cC)$, provided $\cC$ has colimits and satisfies a technical condition called \emph{homotopically small}.
+In \cite{BaSc2}, we explain that an easy consequence of this result is that any small pro-admissible weak fibration category $\cC$ induces a model structure on $\Pro(\cC)$.

+Dually, one can define the notion of a weak \emph{cofibration} category (see Definition \ref{d:weak_fib}), and deduce that a small \emph{ind}-admissible weak cofibration category induces a model structure on its \emph{ind}-category (which is the dual notion of a pro-category).
+This is the setting in which we work with in this paper, however, everything we do throughout the paper is completely dualizable, so it can also be written in the ``pro" picture.

+Since the axioms of a weak cofibration category are usually not so hard to verify, the results above essentially reduce the construction of model structures on ind-categories of small categories to the verification of the two out of three property for $\Lw^{\cong}(\cW)$.
+This is usually not an easy task.

+The main purpose of this paper is to prove theorems giving sufficient intrinsic conditions on a weak cofibration category from which one can deduce its ind-admissibility.
+We apply these results to the category of compact metrizable spaces.
+This category has a natural weak cofibration structure, which we show is ind-admissible.
+We do not know to deduce the ind-admissibility of this weak cofibration category using the methods given in \cite{BaSc2} (see Remark \ref{r:bs2}).

-\begin{define} Let $\cC$ a weak cofibration category.
+We will now state our main result.
+For this, we first need a definition: \begin{define} Let $\cC$ a weak cofibration category.
 An object $D$ in $\cC$ is called: \begin{enumerate} \item Cofibrant, if the unique map $\phi\to D$ from the initial object is a cofibration. \item Fibrant, if for every acyclic cofibration $A\to B$ in $\cM$ and every diagram of the form

 there is a lift $B\to D$. \end{enumerate} \end{define}